 For these reasons, you should at the very least take a quick rinse in the shower before entering the pool.

 If you want to swim in the swimming pool, you must do so in a swimsuit.
 It is not acceptable to wear regular clothes or sports attire, such as basketball shorts or a T-shirt.
 The swimsuit that you wear must also be family friendly; that means no string bikinis or anything too revealing.

-One piece swimsuits, bikinis, tankinis, swim shorts, and swim briefs are all considered acceptable swimwear.
+One piece swimsuits, bikinis, tankinis, swim shorts, swim briefs, or even wearing swim shorts over a one piece are all considered acceptable swimwear.
 Some swimming pools allow rashguards, but some don’t because of how loose they can be.
 Some pools allow babies to wear swim diapers, and others don’t, which basically means babies are not allowed in that specific pool.